ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 For instance, here's an example of the `facts` for the `reduce-emojis` function:

     (facts "reduce-emojis"
-      (fact "it transforms a map of emojis and team ids into a map of team ids which contain maps of emoji ids and counts" (let [actual-emojis (reduce-emojis {:winner-id 1
+      (fact "it transforms a map of malformed emoji and team ids into a map of well formed team ids containing maps of well formed emoji, emoji ids and counts"
+        (let [actual-emojis (reduce-emojis {:winner-id 1
                                      :loser-id 2
                                      :emojis [{:emojiId 1 :teamId 1}